takahirom/arbigent/README.md

 The project file is saved in YAML format and contains scenarios with goals, initialization methods, and cleanup data.
 Dependencies between scenarios are also defined.
 You can write a project file in YAML format by hand or create it using the Arbiter UI.

-Auto-generated id is UUID but you can change it to any string.
+The id is auto-generated UUID by Arbiter UI but you can change it to any string.

 ```yaml
 scenarios: